-Poor mustering or handling during yarding and loading dramatically increases the rate of glycogen loss.
-As energy continues to be lost while animals are being transported and yarded, it is important to minimise the transport to slaughter time as much as possible while paying attention to transport, lairage conditions and handling practices.
+Poor mustering or handling during yarding and transport loading dramatically increases the rate of glycogen loss.
+As energy continues to be lost while animals are being transported and yarded, it is important to minimise the loss by making the transport to slaughter time as short as possible and paying attention to transport, lairage conditions and practice.